yedhink/covid19-kerala-api-deprecated/readme.md

 <h1 align="center">COVID19 Kerala API</h1>
 <h3 align="center"><a href="https://covid19-kerala-api.herokuapp.com">https://covid19-kerala-api.herokuapp.com</a><h3>

+## Note
+The project is currently unmaintained since the source of the covid data, in pdf form, had got highly inconsistent.
+Thus the parsing of such data pdfs, which changes layout on a daily basis, requires a lot of modifications to the existing scripts and a lot of time investment.

 ## Why?
 Manually collecting and updating the data from the pdf sources is time consuming and energy draining!
 Make use of this API to **automatically** retrieve the **latest** as well some of the old COVID19 data specific to Kerala in JSON format, into your applications with ease.